Advertisement

 1. of the colour azure; serene

-2. (usually postpositive) heraldry of the colour blue
+2. usually postpositive heraldry of the colour blue

-Origin of azure
+Origin of azure1

 C14: from Old French azur, from Old Spanish, from Arabic lāzaward lapis lazuli, from Persian lāzhuward